Anthony Pople: Career

-Pople's specialist area of musicology was the classical music of the early twentieth century, specifically the Second Viennese School and pre-World War I Russian classical music.
-He also published on the works of Ralph Vaughan Williams, Michael Tippett and Olivier Messiaen.

-Pople held various professorships in England, at Lancaster University (lecturer 1983–95, professor 1995–97), University of Southampton (1997–99), University of Nottingham (1999–2003) and University of Sheffield.
-During his time at Lancaster, he worked with Alan Marsden to implement computer-based music analysis.
+Pople began his academic career after graduating from SJCO; initially working as a musicology research fellow (De Velling Willis Fellowship) at the University of Sheffield from 1980 to 1983.
+He held various professorships in England, at Lancaster University (lecturer 1983–95, professor 1995–97), University of Southampton (1997–99), and University of Nottingham (1999–2003).

+During his time at Lancaster, Pople worked with Alan Marsden to implement computer-based music analysis.
 This led to Pople to develop two computer programs for this purpose in 1994: RowBrowser and SetBrowser.
 These programs used spreadsheets to input musical notation, which was then analysed by a computer.
 Pople also created the "Tonalities" project, which is a software package for music analysis.
+His interest in computers also led him to found the journal Musicus: Computer Applications in Music Education; serving as that publication's first editor from 1989 to 1993 and afterwords as consulting editor from 1993 to 1997.

 Aside from teaching positions, Pople was director of the Computers in Teaching Initiative Centre for Music, Lancaster, from 1989 to 1997.
 He served as the editor of Music Analysis for five years, from 1995.

-Pople was also a proficient violin player.
+From 1996 until his death he was a member of the consulting board for the journal Musicae Scientiae.
+He was also a proficient violin player.
 According to Jonathan Dunsby, Pople was not only an important musicologist, but also "a most gifted composer and performer of music".

+Pople's specialist area of musicology was the classical music of the early twentieth century, specifically the Second Viennese School and pre-World War I Russian classical music.
+His writings focused on music analysis and theory of late tonal and early post-tonal music.
+He also published on the works of Ralph Vaughan Williams, Michael Tippett and Olivier Messiaen.
+He authored monographs on Berg’s Violin Concerto (1991) and Messiaen’s Quatuor pour la fin du temps (1998) which are considered authoritative publications on these compositions.